spsforks/SCons-scons-wiki/SConsCrashCourse.md

 ## Specifying A Default Target

 An important note is the **Default** command.
 It tells scons what to build by default.
-Scons always builds the targets it is given on the command line, and any targets that are prerequisites to building the specifid targets.
+Scons always builds the targets it is given on the command line, and any targets that are prerequisites to building the specific targets.
 Default sets up the list to build if no targets are supplied on the command line.
 If Default is not used, scons selects all the targets for building, which may be undesirable in a larger project.

 ```python
 t = env.Program(target='bar', source=['foo.c'])